top of page

 If you’re diving into the details of wedding-dress construction and want to feel confident with all the terminology, don’t miss our Bridal Terms Made Simple: Glossary of 30 Dress Terms.
 It’s the perfect companion to this guide, giving you quick, clear definitions for essentials like illusion, unlined, sheer, boning, lining, and so much more.

-• An illusion wedding dress uses sheer fabric (like fine tulle/mesh, lace, or organza), often in a nude or skin-toned shade, to create the appearance of bare skin while still giving the dress structure and some coverage.
+An illusion wedding dress uses sheer fabric, typically fine tulle, mesh, lace, or organza, in a nude or skin-toned shade to create the appearance of bare skin while still providing structure and coverage.
+Designers layer lace appliqués, embroidery, or beading on top of this sheer base, producing a "floating on skin" effect that looks both delicate and daring.

 Style